An Expanded Massive Multilingual Dataset for High-Performance Language Technologies (HPLT): Empirical evaluation

 \subsection{NLU tasks and large generative LMs}

 Pretraining generative \acp{lm} and evaluating their downstream performance on advanced \ac{nlu} tasks is an established way to measure and compare training data quality \cite{thepile, refinedweb, longpre-etal-2024-pretrainers}.
 Following \citet{fineweb}, we compare various large web-crawled pretraining corpora using this method for one high-resource and one low-resource language: English and Norwegian.
 We train 1.7B decoder-only \acp{lm} using 100B/30B tokens sampled from the English/Norwegian parts of our \HPLT{} dataset respectively.
-We compare our English and Norwegian models with models trained on same-sized samples of HPLT v1.2 \cite{de-gibert-etal-2024-new} and FineWeb \cite{fineweb}, and additionally compare our Norwegian models with FineWeb-2 \cite{penedo2024fineweb-2}, CulturaX \cite{nguyen-etal-2024-culturax}, and mC4 \cite{xue-etal-2021-mt5}.
+We compare our English and Norwegian models with models trained on same-sized samples of HPLT~v1.2 \cite{de-gibert-etal-2024-new} and FineWeb \cite{fineweb}, and additionally compare our Norwegian models with FineWeb-2 \cite{penedo2024fineweb-2}, CulturaX \cite{nguyen-etal-2024-culturax}, and mC4 \cite{xue-etal-2021-mt5}.
 We replicate the design by \citet{fineweb} and train the models with a fixed pretraining setup except for the pretraining corpus (English: four corpora; Norwegian: five corpora).
 We provide full details on pretraining and evaluation in \Cref{sec:appendix_LLMtrainingEval} and describe our key results below.

 \paragraph{English} Average results over the English benchmarks are presented in Figure \ref{fig:LLM-results-english}.
-Our models trained on the \HPLT{} datasets reach similar performance to the models trained on FineWeb data and considerably outperform the models trained on HPLTv1.2.
-Specifically, the model trained on the cleaned subset of \HPLT{} is on par with the model trained on FineWeb data in downstream tasks, and shows improvement over the model trained on the deduplicated subset of \HPLT{}.
+Our models trained on the cleaned \HPLT{} datasets reach similar performance to the models trained on FineWeb data in downstream tasks, and considerably outperform the models trained on HPLT~v1.2 and on the deduplicated subset of \HPLT{}.
 This implies that our cleaning approach has successfully improved the data quality with respect to these benchmarks.

 \paragraph{Norwegian} Average normalized scores over the Norwegian tasks are shown in Figure \ref{fig:LLM-results-norwegian}.
-We observe that the Norwegian models trained on FineWeb, CulturaX, and mC4 perform on par with \HPLT{} and outperform those trained on HPLT v1.2.
+We observe that the Norwegian models trained on FineWeb, CulturaX, and mC4 perform on par with \HPLT{} and outperform those trained on HPLT~v1.2.
 Performance gains start to level off after 16B tokens, with the FineWeb and \HPLT{} scores being more stable during pretraining.
 This suggests that CulturaX, FineWeb, and \HPLT{} are more effective corpora for Norwegian, and their mixtures potentially provide further benefits.